KiandaBPM/docs/content/docs/platform/connectors/rest/_index.md

 6. Fill in the first set of fields:

    - **Display name –** This is the name of the data source.
-Use an appropriate name, as this will be used with your process.
+Use an appropriate name, as this will be used within your process(es).

    - **Rest server base URL –** This is the base URL of the REST API.
 Ensure there are no trailing characters, for example https://api.mywebsite.com